DIAGNijmegen/git-novice/_episodes/05-history.md

 by using `git checkout`:

 ~~~
-$ git checkout HEAD mars.txt
+$ git checkout HEAD README.md
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
-The two svm may be a problem for Alice
+We will start by training a Support Vector Machine
-But the Mummy will appreciate the lack of humidity
+And only use Deep Learning if we really need to
 ~~~
 {: .output}